UNC-Libraries/III-ILS-Helpers/README.md

 ```

 - Download the script
- - Click the "Download ZIP" button in the righthand column of https://github.com/UNC-Libraries/Millennium-Helpers
+ - Click the "Code > Download ZIP" button towards the top of <https://github.com/UNC-Libraries/III-ILS-Helpers>
+   - *OR*, download the `Source code (zip)` from the [latest release](https://github.com/UNC-Libraries/III-ILS-Helpers/releases/latest)
  - Save file to your computer
  - Unzip the file you just saved
  - Move payment_info_processor.rb to ruby_scripts directory